 An aquarium and chiller system is set up to incubate trout eggs in classrooms under the guidance of a Trout in the Classroom (TIC) coordinator.
 Students watch as trout develop from eggs to fry, with the final result being a field trip to release the young fish into the wild.
 Delayed Harvest streams are used as release sites.
 This hand-on experience develops students’ interest in the environment and conservation issues as they learn what it takes to keep these trout alive and healthy.

 These interests inspire questions about the needs of humans and their relationship to the environment.
-The program not only encompasses science but language arts, mathematics, social studies, ecology and art.
+The Trout in the Classroom program not only involves the sciences also but language arts, mathematics, social studies and art.

 Trout in the Classroom is a unique way to teach the relevance of watersheds.
 Trout are indicator species; and their abundance directly reflects the quality of the water in which they live.
 In the TIC program, students learn to care about their trout and then the habitat in which trout live.